JetBrains/teamcity-documentation/topics/docker.md

 <td>

 _Available if URL is selected as the source_.
-The URL can refer to three kinds of resources: Git repositories, pre\-packaged tarball contexts, and plain text files.
-See [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#extended-description) for details.
+The URL can refer to three kinds of resources: Git repositories, pre-packaged tarball contexts, and plain text files.
+See the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#extended-description) for details.

 </td></tr><tr>

 <td>

-File Content:
+File Content

 </td>